lag47/plclub-web/posts/coq_rewriting.markdown

 ### What is Rewriting?

 In this blog post, I will introduce the technique of term <em>rewriting</em>, implemented by the `rewrite` tactic in Coq.
 Informally, rewriting is the process of replacing a term in a mathematical proposition in a way that preserves the correctness of that statement.
-For instance, equal terms can be used interchangeably in any context, and programs with equivalent denotations can be used interchangeably if our context only cares about there semantics and not any of their other features.
+For instance, equal terms can be used interchangeably in any context, and integers equivalent modulo `k` can be used interchangeable if the context cares only about their remainders when divided by `k` and not any of their other features.

 In informal mathematics rewriting is so ubiquitous that it is not really even explicitly taught.
 We do it all the time without bothering to justify it.
 However, in a formal logical system like Coq, we cannot do anything without justification.
-In order to construct justifications for rewriting, we must first understand exactly rewriting is.
+In order to construct justifications for rewriting, we must first understand when exactly these rewrites are justified.

 Suppose, we have some relation `R : A -> A -> Prop`, two values `x y : A` such that `R x y`.
 We have some context `K`.
 Our goal is `K[x]` and we would prefer our goal to be `K[y]`.
 To do this we want to rewrite `x` into `y` under `K`.
 In order for this to be justified, we need to know that as long as we know `R x y`, we also know that `K[y]` implies `K[x]`.
 To introduce some other vocabularly, to say `R` is proper with respect to `K` is the same as the previous sentence.

 ### Rewriting With Coq Equality

 The `=` relation in Coq is strong enough that it is proper under any relation.
-This means that, if we know `x = y`, then for any ontext `K`, we can transform a goal of `K[x]` into one of `K[y]`
+This means that, if we know `x = y`, then for any context `K`, we can transform a goal of `K[x]` into one of `K[y]`

 These notions of respect and proper are implemented as type classes in the Coq standard library.
 We will go over the exact instances we will need to provide later.
-For now, just keep in mind that Coq has provided a series of tactics that, given certain type class instances, will do all of the justification work for you, and transform your goal for you.
+For now, just keep in mind that Coq has provided a series of tactics that, when given certain type class instances, will do all of the justifications and transform your goal for you.

 Let's go through some concrete examples showing the strength of rewriting .
 Consider the following proposition and proof script